ALPINE CharterS FAQ

 No. NTSC Charter trips are only available to club members.
 Membership has its privileges.
 This is a TICO (travel industry) regulation.

-The Charters Committee consists of a volunteer Director and a handful of voluntary Committee members.
+The Charters Committee consists of a volunteer Director and a handful of volunteer Committee members.
 The Committee collectively selects the trips, negotiates the contracts, conducts the sale of spots on a trip, assigns roommates (and ensures that couples get on a trip together), and appoints Trip Leaders.
-A Charters Committee member may choose to lead a trip.
+A Charters Committee member may choose to lead a trip -- but we prefer to share the workload and groom future volunteers.

 NTSC Trip Leaders are also volunteers who get involved to help create a fun and social atmosphere on the Charter trips.
 For bus trips we will appoint one trip leader per bus.
 For larger air trips (i.e. more members) we may appoint a co-trip leader or assistant trip leader.